Regions of Kazakhstan

-Kazakhstan is divided into 17 regions (/oblystar; singular: облыс/oblys; /oblasti; singular: область/oblast).
-The regions are further subdivided into districts (/audandar; singular: аудан/audan; /; singular: /).
-Three cities, Shymkent, the largest city Almaty, and the capital Astana) are not part of the regions they are surrounded by.
+Kazakhstan is divided into 17 regions and 4 cities.
+The regions are further subdivided into districts.
+The four cities, Almaty, Baikonur, Shymkent, and the capital city Astana, do not belong to their surrounding regions.

+Initially there were 14 regions.
 On 16 March 2022, Kazakh President Kassym-Jomart Tokayev announced that three new regions would be created.
 Abai Region was created from East Kazakhstan Region with its capital in Semey.
 Ulytau Region was created from Karaganda Region with its capital in Jezkazgan.
 Jetisu Region was created from Almaty Region with its capital in Taldykorgan; Almaty Region's capital was moved from Taldykorgan to Qonayev.